To assign a new column to Pandas DataFrame:

 Case 2: Assign Multiple Columns to Pandas DataFrame

-For example, let’s say that you want to assign two columns to your DataFrame:
+Now let’s assign two columns to the DataFrame:

 You can then apply the following code in order to assign those two columns to the DataFrame: